111th Tour de France Odds - Cycling Betting Online

 2006 Oscar Pereiro Spain Caisse d'Epargne–Illes Balears

 The Tour de France has had a history of streaks.
 Miguel Indurain captured the Tour de France five straight years from 1991 through 1995.
 Prior to that, Jacques Anquetil won the Tour four years in a row from 1961 through 1964, a mark matched by Eddy Merckx from 1969 through 1972.
-Recently, Chris Froome became the sixth man in the history of this race to three-peat.
+Recently, Chris Froome became the sixth man in the history of this race to three-peat and Jonas Vingegaard has a chance to join that elite group of cyclists in 2024.

 Most Career Wins